Teradata/presto/presto-product-tests/README.md

 - **multinode** - pseudo-distributed Hadoop installation running on a single Docker container and a distributed Presto installation running on multiple Docker containers.
 For multinode the default configuration is 1 coordinator and 1 worker.
+- **singlenode** - pseudo-distributed Hadoop installation running on a single Docker container and a single node installation of Presto also running on a single Docker container.
-- **singlenode** - pseudo-distributed kerberized Hadoop installation running on a single Docker container and a single node installation of kerberized Presto also running on a single Docker container.
+- **singlenode-kerberized** - pseudo-distributed kerberized Hadoop installation running on a single Docker container and a single node installation of kerberized Presto also running on a single Docker container.
+This profile is having kerberos impersonation.
+Presto impersonates the user who is running the query when accessing HDFS.
+The principal specified by the hive.hdfs.presto.principal property in hive.properties file must be allowed to impersonate this user.
-- **singlenode-kerberized** - pseudo-distributed Hadoop installation running on a single Docker container and a single node installation of Presto also running on a single Docker container.
+- **singlenode-kerberized-without-impersonation** - pseudo-distributed Hadoop installation running on a single Docker container and a single node installation of kerberized Presto also running on a single Docker container.
+This profile is running kerberos without impersonation.
+When running without impersonation all the queries are run with principal specified by hive.hdfs.presto.principal property.
+The data files for the tables created in hive will belong to user specified in hive.hdfs.presto.principal property.

 The ``run_on_docker.sh`` script can also run individual product tests.
 Presto product tests are either [Java based](https://github.com/prestodb/tempto#java-based-tests)